gosom/1brc/README.md

 ## My setup

-the code is tested on a Lenovo laptop running Fedora.
+the code is tested on a Lenovo laptop running Ubuntu.

-CPU: AMD Ryzen 7 PRO 4750U with Radeon Graphics
+CPU: Intel(R) Core(TM) Ultra 7 155H

 while testing the laptop was plugged in to power.